Selsion/DSPMods/DSPOptimizations/README.md

 This mod is most likely not compatible with the [Nebula Mod](https://dsp.thunderstore.io/package/nebula/NebulaMultiplayerModApi/), however compatibility will be added in the future.

 ## Planned Optimizations
-- [ ] Dyson Node Logic
+- [x] Dyson Node Logic
 	- [x] Store CP and SP counts for each layer to avoid recomputing them for each tick
 	- [x] Skip checking nodes that aren't being updated on a tick
-	- [ ] Change the relevant compute shader to reference a single rotation variable, rather than a copy for each node
+	- [x] Skip updating node rotation info for the compute shader when the swarm isn't visible
-	- [ ] Skip updating the node colours on each tick, and instead update them on change
+	- [x] Skip updating the node colours on each tick, and instead update them on change
 - [ ] Dyson spheres
 	- [ ] Improve fps by batching shell draw calls
 	- [x] Improve fps by updating shader variables only when changed